Why Study Garden Design with LCGD Australia

 Real-world Connections

-Professional connection sits at the heart of every learning experience at LCGD Melbourne.
+Professional connection sits at the heart of every learning experience at LCGD Australia.
 Our partnerships reach deep into the Australian and international garden and landscape design community, connecting students with award-winning designers, horticulturists and the organisations shaping the industry.

 These relationships include collaborations with the Melbourne International Flower and Garden Show (MIFGS), the Nursery and Garden Industry Victoria (NGIV), and leading nurseries, suppliers and design studios across Australia.